-1.1 Conventional uses of Kinect
+1.1 Microsoft Kinect

-The Kinect, from Microsoft, was designed for use with Microsoft's XBOX360 gaming console.
-The Kinect allows the gamer to interact with games without the need for physical controls.
-It accomplishes this by tracking the gamer's movements and position in 3-Dimensional space, with respect to itself, in real-time.
+The Microsoft Kinect was designed for use with Microsoft's Xbox 360 gaming console.
+It allows the gamer to interact with games without the need for physical controls.
+It accomplishes this by tracking the gamer's movements and position in three-dimensional space, with respect to itself, in real-time.
 In normal use, the Kinect sits stationary and observes the gamer as he/she moves.